 - ½ lb chicken thighs, or other bone-in parts

 - 4 cups of water

-- 3 stalks of lemongrass cut into 1 inch segments
+- 3 stalks lemongrass, cut into 1-inch segments

 - 5-15 small dried Thai bird chilies (the really small and spicy ones), depending on how spicy you like it